 Cancer can develop anywhere in the penis but the most common places are under the foreskin and on the glans.

-If a man has any of these symptoms and is prescribed a treatment by their GP that does not show an improvement after an intial treatment period should ideally be referred to a hospital specialist called a urologist for further assessment.
+If a man has any of these symptoms that do not show an improvement after an intial treatment they should ideally be referred to a hospital specialist called a urologist for further assessment.
 In the majority of cases other non-cancerous conditions of the penis (such as those listed below) will be the cause of the symptoms.

 Penile Health (Non Cancerous Conditions)

 This is a term used to describe inflammation of the penis and is more common in uncircumcised men.
 The glans may become swollen, red and painful and uncircumcised men may find it difficult to retract the foreskin.
 It can be caused by the yeast infection candida (which causes vaginal thrush in women and can be passed between partners) and other infection including those which are sexually transmitted (STIs).
 Other causes can be vigorous penile activity causing too much friction (for instance sexual intercourse) or chemical irritants from toiletries.

 Balanitis can be treated by using an anti-yeast cream and tablets if it is due to candida or sometimes steroidal cream to reduce inflammation in in other causes of irritation.
 In some cases antibiotics may be needed to treat STIs.